 Founded in 1986, FromSoftware has crafted some truly iconic experiences.
-From Armored Core to the Souls series, there is no denying the impact From has had on gaming and the art form of interactive media.
+From Armored Core to the Souls series, there is no denying the impact From and studio president Hidetaka Miyazaki, has had on gaming and the art form of interactive media.
 Their unique style of storytelling amidst haunting locations has made them an undeniable tour-de-force in the current generation of consoles.

 Not content to rest on their laurels, FromSoftware has once again chosen a new genre in which to experiment with their upcoming title Déraciné; a VR game designed for the PlayStation VR system.
 Pushing the narrative structure the public has grown to expect from the studio, Déraciné looks to bring to players the haunting melancholy we have seen out of FromSoftware in the past while injecting new concepts and ideas in a VR setting.
 Sitting down in the Sony booth at E3, CGMagazine had the chance to talk to Hidetaka Miyazaki, president of From Software and designer/director on many of the iconic Souls series of games.
 Touching on storytelling and the platform of VR, Miyazaki painted a clear picture on the purpose of Déraciné and what FromSoftware has planned moving forward.

 CGMagazine: Can you us how the Déraciné project got started and where the ideas came from?